Filing a Grievance

 Step 3: Ethics Committee Review

-During an Ethics Committee review, there will be no communication about the complaint between Board members and the member or complainant.
-Should a Board member contact any representative of the member or complainant about the matter during the investigation, that Board member will not be eligible to vote on any Board decisions regarding the matter.
+During an Ethics Committee review, there shall be no communications about the complaint between Board members and the member or complainant.
+Should a Board member contact any representative of the member or complainant about the matter during the investigation, that Board member will not be eligible to vote on any Board decisions regarding the complaint.

 Step 4: Board Action

-The PRO Board of Directors will consider the case at its next regularly scheduled meeting (or special meeting), provided they can give at least thirty (30) days notice to the member.
-Once the Board is satisfied that it has sufficient information, the Board will vote on the recommendation and any action will be communicated in writing to the complainant and the member.
+The PRO Board of Directors will consider the complaint at its next regularly scheduled meeting (or special meeting), provided they can give at least ten (10) days notice to the member.
+If the Board decides that additional information is needed, it shall direct the Ethics Committee to obtain that information and submit it to the Board.
+Once the Board is satisfied that it has sufficient information, the Board will consider the recommendation of the Ethics Committee.
+The Board may accept, modify or reject the recommendation of the Ethics Committee.
+The decision of the Board will be communicated in writing to the complainant and the member.

 Step 5: Request for Reconsideration

-Either party has the right to request the reconsideration of the Board’s decision, which will be heard at the Board’s next regularly scheduled meeting.
-The reconsideration will be heard by the entire Board of Directors.
-Requests for reconsideration must be filed with Executive Director within 10 days of the receipt of the Board’s decision.
+The complainant and/or member may request that the Board reconsider its decision, and such request will be heard at the Board’s next regularly scheduled meeting.
+Requests for reconsideration shall be filed with the Executive Director within 10 days of the receipt of the Board’s decision.